It’s no secret that sleep is one of the most important activities for good health. When we sleep, our bodies take time to:

 Restless leg syndrome

-Restless leg syndrome (RLS) is a neurological disorder that causes an uncomfortable feeling in the legs, which often appears when resting or trying to sleep.
+Restless leg syndrome (RLS) is a neurological disorder that causes an uncomfortable feeling in the legs, which occurs in the evening as bedtime approaches and when the individual is resting or trying to fall asleep.
 People with RLS often have trouble getting enough sleep because of their symptoms.

-Some medications, such as sleep aids and anticonvulsants, can be prescribed to help manage RLS symptoms.
-Practicing good sleep hygiene can help relax the body before bed and make it easier to fall asleep.
+Certain medications are FDA approved to help manage RLS symptoms.
+Practicing good sleep hygiene can also help relax the body before bed and make it easier to fall asleep.

 Shift work disorder